 This benefit of pumpkin seed oil for the prostate has been extensively studied and tested.
 In a controlled study from the Nutrition Research and Practice journal, it was concluded that pumpkin seed oil can improve BPH symptoms.

-The study was done by Korean researchers who administered a placebo of sweet potato starch to group A, pumpkin seed oil to group B, saw palmetto oil to group C and pumpkin seed oil and palmetto oil to group D to 47 different men suffering from BPH over the course of 12 months.
+The study was done by Korean researchers.
+They administered a placebo of sweet potato starch to group A, pumpkin seed oil to group B, saw palmetto oil to group C and pumpkin seed oil and palmetto oil to group D. The group was 47 different men suffering from BPH over the course of 12 months.

-Through this study, it was concluded that both pumpkin seed oil and saw palmetto oil improved the symptoms of BPH, with the most significant improvement after a six-month period occurring in the pumpkin seed oil group.
+Through this study, it was concluded that both pumpkin seed oil and saw palmetto oil improved the symptoms of BPH.
+But the most significant improvement after a six-month period occurring in the pumpkin seed oil group.

-If you’ve got a prostate and you want to protect it, munch on a few pumpkin seeds for that zinc boost and swallow a teaspoon or two of the oil every day.
+Got a prostate?
+Want to protect it?
+Munch on a few pumpkin seeds for that zinc boost and swallow a teaspoon or two of the oil every day.
 For more on the ins and outs of pumpkin oil for your prostate, check out our recent post.